AKrekhovetskyi/tech-trend-stat/README.md

 uv run scrapy crawl djinni -a categories="Python"
 ```

+To scrape the vacancies into a CSV file, comment out all the `MONGODB_*` environment variables and run the command above.

 You can substitute "Python" for any other category, or a stack of categories separated by a " | ".
-See available specializations (categories) on the Djinni website.
+See available specializations (categories) on the [Djinni](https://djinni.co/jobs) website.

 To extract statistics from job descriptions, run the [`wrangler`](techtrendanalysis/wrangler.py) file, passing the desired category name: